 Quality

 Each final product should be tested.
+Testing is done on a pear to pear basis, this means each developer should test features developed by colleague.

 Each developed feature should be tested.

 Definition of done: feature is developed, code is reviewed, functionality is tested and satisfying to requirements.